MENTORSHIP PROGRAM 2020: MENTEES ANNOUNCED!

 - Once submissions are closed, the reading period will take approximately four weeks.

-- This program has limited places, and not all applications will be successful.
-Applicants are encouraged to reapply in the following years’ programs.
+- This programme has limited places, and not all applications will be successful.
+Applicants are encouraged to reapply in the following years’ programmes.

 - At the conclusion of the reading period, the mentors will advise the convenor of selections, and mentees will be contacted with offers.

 - If an applicant declines, the mentor will choose another mentee who will be offered the mentorship.

 - Submission requirements for successful applicants will vary depending on available mentors.

 - Once all offers are accepted, the Mentorship Covenor will advise the successful applicant how to pay via PayPal.